JCP.next.3 proposed changes

 as issues affecting governance or IP flow, and everything that would require

 a change to the JSPA, were postponed to a follow-on JSR.

-The second JSR (JSR 355) is forcused solely on merging the two Executive
+The next JSR (JCP.next.2) will focus solely on merging the two Executive Committees,

-Committees, and like JSR 348 will change only the Process Document and Standing
+and like JSR 348 will change only the Process Document.

 This document lists items that have been suggested for inclusion in the third